Self-awareness is knowing how I feel and what I want.

 Verywell Mind: What Is Self-Awareness?
 Development, Types, and How to Improve It

-If I can name my feelings and my desired experiences (a skill inherent in emotional intelligence), my prefrontal cortex — the part of the brain that manages self-regulation, strategic thinking, decision-making, and language centers — is engaged in my perception.
+If I can name my feelings and my desired experiences (a skill inherent in emotional intelligence), my prefrontal cortex — the part of the brain that integrates self-regulation, strategic thinking, decision-making, and language centers with felt-sense awareness — is engaged in my perception.
 My awareness is more integrated and embodied.
 My choices are better informed, less impulsive.

 "The prefrontal cortex (PFC) intelligently regulates our thoughts, actions and emotions through extensive connections with other brain regions." —NIH